ulbergc/EQlocator/README.md

 # DBtransfer
 Insight Data Engineering project, Seattle 2019C session
+Carl Ulberg

 ## Project Idea/Business Value
 Companies often need to upgrade or change their data storage capabilities.
 Taking a database offline to do this can cost money by wasting time of internal users or potentially losing external users.
 At Insight, I have developed a framework for quickly migrating a live database between different formats while ensuring consistency between them.